Md-Nasiat-Hasan-Fahim/undergraduate_thesis/README.md

 ### Acknowledgements

-The work in this repository is part of the undergraduate thesis of **Md Nasiat Hasan Fahim**.
+The work in this repository is part of the undergraduate thesis of **Md Nasiat Hasan Fahim & Abid Ullah Muhib**.
 Any institutional guidelines, supervisor instructions, or collaboration details can be added here later.